cesarmarvar/cesarmarvar/README.md

 I'm always looking to put my skills into practice, so I can write a more efficient and clean code everytime.

-I'm a believer of following your gut and putting enough effort to make it work, so hopefully you can witness my progress through this profile :)

 Interests:
 <ul>
   <li>Crypto and blockchain development</li>